dmbarbour/glas/docs/GlasNamespaces.md

 As a convention, users can define a front-end compiler per file extension under '%env.lang.FileExt'.
 The glas runtime provides built-in definitions for "glas" and "glob" extensions.
 If the user configuration redefines these, the runtime performs a short bootstrap cycle and verifies a fixpoint.

-The front-end compiler should be modeled as a tagged *Object* (see below) that minimally defines 'compile', a 1--1 arity Program that takes loaded data and returns a *Module* AST.
-Front-end compilers should be designed for lightweight extensibility, e.g. expose 'parser.int' for override.
-Also, the object may implement additional interfaces to support tooling, such as syntax highlighting or a language server.
+The front-end compiler is a tagged object that defines 'compile'.
+And 'compile' is a deterministic, 1--1 arity program that receives loaded data and returns a module AST.
+See below for *Tags*, *Objects*, and *Modules*, and separate document for [programs](GlasProg.md).
+The compiler will be invoked in context of a '%macro' node.

+Aside from 'compile', the front-end compiler at `%env.lang.FileExt` may implement interfaces to support syntax highlighting, language servers, and other tools.
+Further, it should expose features such as 'parser.int' for easy override, so developers can easily tweak a language.
+The 'Base' environment for the compiler is the empty environment.

 For concision, a front-end compiler can make reasonable assumptions about the module's link environment.
-For example, instead of writing out a full AST to import another file, the generated AST might alias `{ "." => "%env.lang.FileExt.utils." }` then later invoke language-specific `".import"` macros.
+For example, instead of directly writing out a full AST to import and link another file, the generated AST might alias `{ "." => "%env.lang.FileExt.utils." }` then later invoke language-specific `".import"` macros.

 ## Tags and Adapters